pzingg/css-transition-examples/slides/slides/request-animation-frame.md

 * There are other ways to deal with these timing issues on the Elm side, but since we already have to resort to JavaScript for the custom DOM event anyway, `requestAnimationFrame` is a straightforward technique here.
-* If you want to see two other techniques (involving Elm subscriptions and delayed commands) check out the sample code I have posted on GitHub.
+* There are at least two solutions to this timing problem that you can use on the Elm side (one that involves subscriptions from the Elm `AnimationFrame` module, and another that uses tasks to send messages in the future).
+For details, see the sample code I have posted on GitHub.

 Resources:
 * [StackOverflow: Coordinating Rendering with Port Interaction](https://stackoverflow.com/questions/38952724/how-to-coordinate-rendering-with-port-interactions-elm-0-17)